 The modes of display considered how visitors would interact with the works both individually and in groups.
 Visitors were encouraged to smell, feel and listen to highly distinct and original manifestations of design to better understand the complexity of our world, beyond vision.
 While some exhibition pieces were secured under vitrines, the majority were experienced through multiple senses and required custom means of installation, security, and contamination prevention.
 As awareness on accessibility was the show’s intent, a cohesive braille overlay on museum labels provided simultaneous information for all.
 Labels remained at a static height, tilted for custom accessibility throughout all areas.

 A complimentary smartphone app connected visitors to full-length visual and aural materials and T-coil–enabled devices provided audio descriptions of video content.
 The use of scent and vibration became an attraction for those with hearing impairments.
 The ability to understand music in varied ways coupled with other presentation techniques were of particular interest to this segment of visitors.

-Also, there were numerous visits by blind persons and those with low visibility; the use of Braille in conjunction with the labeling in a consistent way made this show an excellent example of how to work with their population.
+A large number of museum professionals visited the show.
+They were specifically interested in how we met the challenges of making meaningful displays that use tactile presentations.
+Also, there were numerous visits by groups of blind persons and those with low visibility.
+The use of braille in conjunction with the labeling in a consistent way made this show an excellent example of how to work with their population.

 Monica Coghlan (associate for design); José Luís Vidalon (associate project manager); Ellen Wong (lead designer); Sam Weston, Derek Lee, Emma Chen (designers)